herzogrh/model-based-decision-making/README.md

 1. `1 - Open Exploration.ipynb`: This notebook shows the results of an open exploration approach of the model
 2. `2 - Multi-Scenario MORDM Gelderland.ipynb`: This notebook shows the results of a Multi-Scenario MORDM approach run on a problem formulation tailored to the province of Gelderland.
 3. `3 - Multi-Scenario MORDM Overijssel.ipynb`: This notebook shows the results of a Multi-Scenario MORDM approach run on a problem formulation tailored to the province of Overijssel.
-4. `4 - Multi-Scenario MORDM Holistic View.ipynb`: This notebook shows the results of a Multi-Scenario MORDM approach run on a problem formulation trying to optimize overall outcomes for both provinces.
+4. `4 - Multi-Scenario MORDM Holistic.ipynb`: This notebook shows the results of a Multi-Scenario MORDM approach run on a problem formulation trying to optimize overall outcomes for both provinces.
 5. `5 - Sensitivity Analysis.ipynb`: This notebook shows the results of a sensitivity analysis using OLS-Regression and SOBOL to discover possible leverages in negotiations.

 ### Directory structure